labcodes/rel-events/docs/2-HTTP-Events.md

 }
 ```

-When all of them are successful, the `onSuccess` handles will be called, and the `event.response` will be an array of `Response` objects.
-If one of them fails, the `onFailure` handler will be called passing the `Error` instance (most probably a `TypeError: Failed to fetch` error).
+When all of them are successful, the `onSuccess` handler will be called, and the `event.response` will be an array of `Response` objects.
+If any of them fails, the `onFailure` handler will be called passing the `Error` instance (most probably a `TypeError: Failed to fetch` error).

 ---------------